 Your Dog Doesn’t Want to Drink

-Not wanting to drink the night after surgery is normal.
+Not wanting to drink the night after surgery is perfectly normal.

-Thirst and appetite may not be completely normal for a few days after surgery.
+Thirst and appetite may not be entirely normal for a few days after surgery.

 Your Dog Seems Disoriented and/0r Listless

-Disoriented and/or listless behavior is normal after sedation and anesthesia.
+Disorientation and/or listless behavior are normal after sedation and anesthesia.

-Listless behavior may continue until the next morning.
+Listless behavior may continue until twenty-four hours after the surgery.

 Your Dog Howls and Whines Through the Night